Need immediate care? Walk-Ins are Welcome!

 Chronic joint pain can be a constant hindrance to living an active lifestyle.
 Millions of Americans suffer from joint pain that keeps them from achieving their daily tasks and goals.
 Fortunately, there is a minimally invasive option besides surgery that might get you moving again.
-At Health One Family Medicine in Irving, Texas, our providers are trained to treat joint pain problems with precise joint injections to get you mobile again.

 Joint Injections Q & A